 While people are increasingly interested in doing things to improve their appearance, many remain reluctant to have surgery.
-Injectable treatments performed by Orange County Cosmetic Surgeon Dr. Reza Bolourian uniformly involve little to no downtime, with patients commonly coming in before work, during a lunch break, or after work to get their Botox and/or fillers.
+Injectable treatments performed by our Orange County aesthetic doctors uniformly involve little to no downtime, with patients commonly coming in before work, during a lunch break, or after work to get their Botox and/or fillers.

-Injectables and Fillers offered By Dr. Bolourian At Our Practice Include:
+Injectables and Fillers offered By Dr. Bolourian and Dr. Eslami At Our Practice Include:

 - Juvederm Ultra